 7. If the bus stops then make yourself get off

 The bus will have a couple of stops on the journey, especially if you don’t have a toilet on board.
 My advice would be to try and make yourself go to the toilet when they stop as you cannot guarantee when they will stop again.
 For example, on our way to Hoi An, we stopped at 11 for half an hour but then that was it until 6 in the morning.
 Oh and remember tissues and anti-bac because the squat toilets are far from luxury.
 Some have no running water and no electricity.
 Grim.

 8. Have a busy day the day before the bus

 Seems obvious but if you do loads in the day you are more likely to just crash and sleep anywhere so plan lots of touristy stuff and walking prior to boarding.
 Don’t be hungover…trust me you might think it will make you sleep but it is really not fun!
 Also make sure you pay a llittle extra for accommodation when in Vietnam, with some hotels there really isn't that much difference in price.
 Keep in mind that most good hotels have memory foam mattresses (which according to Try Mattress, are amazing for a wide range of sleeping positions) which will help as travelling in Vietnam can be tiring.

 If you can’t sleep then don’t beat yourself up about it, just relax and enjoy the journey.
 I weirdly quite like long journeys and just having time to listen to my music and think and reflect.
 Most accommodation in Asia will let you in the room when you arrive at 6am so you can always just sleep for a few hours then.
 Problem solved.

+Set your alarm for half an hour before the bus is due to arrive.
 Not only does this help you come around for the rat race of finding a guesthouse, you also get to witness some of the most beautiful sunrises as you enter into your destination.
 You are welcome.